Mission - Vision - Values

 - Continue to pursue excellence in everything we do

 Founded in 1994, Peace Lutheran College is part of the system of Lutheran Schools in Queensland.
-As well as serving Lutherans in North Queensland, Torres Strait Islands, Papua New Guinea and further afield, Peace is a College with a mission to serve other Christian and non-Christian families in providing a quality Christian education for all.
+As well as serving Lutherans in North Queensland, Torres Strait Islands, Papua New Guinea and further afield, Peace is a school with a mission to serve other Christian and non-Christian families in providing a quality Christian education for all.